CIRCL/Circlean/doc/setup_with_proot.md

     useradd -m kitten
     chown -R kitten:kitten /home/kitten
 ```
-* Symlinking /proc/mounts to /etc/mtab is necessary because /etc/mtab cannot be edited by
+* (if needed) Symlinking `/proc/mounts` to `/etc/mtab` is necessary because `/etc/mtab` cannot be edited by
-pmount if root is read-only. /proc/mounts is maintained by the kernel and is guaranteed to
+`pmount` if root is read-only. `/proc/mounts` is maintained by the kernel and is guaranteed to
 be accurate.
 ```
     ln -s /proc/mounts /etc/mtab
 ```
-* Enable rc.local, which ensures that the code in /etc/rc.local is run on boot.
+* Enable `rc.local`, which ensures that the code in `/etc/rc.local` is run on boot.
 This is what triggers CIRCLean to run.
 ```
     systemctl enable rc-local.service
 ```
 * Turn off several networking related services.
-This speeds up boot and reduces the
+This speeds up boot and reduces the attack surface:
-attack surface:
 ```
     systemctl disable networking.service
     systemctl disable bluetooth.service